mwezn/quizapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## MATHAPP
-# Just a simple app to show different quizzes & questions on maths topics
+Just a simple app to practise mental arithmetic